 Trains – Trains in Lithuania are fast and convenient.
 You can easily reach all the main cities in the country via train.
-The 90-minute ride from Vilnius to Kaunas costs around 7 EUR ($9 USD) while the four-hour ride from Vilnius to Klaipeda costs 22 EUR ($27 USD).
+The 70-minute ride from Vilnius to Kaunas costs around 6 EUR while the four-hour ride from Vilnius to Klaipeda costs 22 EUR.

 Bus – Buses in Lithuania are the most budget-friendly choice for traveling around the country and into neighboring countries.
-A bus from Vilnius to Kaunas takes just over an hour and costs 5.50 EUR ($6.50 USD).
-From Vilnius to Klaipeda takes just under four hours and costs 18 EUR ($22 USD).
-The journey from Vilnius to Riga, Latvia takes four hours costs 13 EUR ($15 USD).
+A bus from Vilnius to Kaunas takes just under 90 minutes and costs around 6 EUR.
+From Vilnius to Klaipeda takes just under four hours and costs 18 EUR.
+The journey from Vilnius to Riga, Latvia takes 4.5 hours costs 13 EUR.

 Budget Airlines – There are no domestic flights within Lithuania.

-Hitchhiking– Hitchhiking in Lithuania safe and relatively easily.
-Having a sign and looking presentable will go a long way to finding a ride.
-Be sure to avoid hitchhiking at night as it’s not safe.
-HitchWiki is the best website for hitchhiking info.
+Hitchhiking – Hitchhiking in Lithuania is safe and relatively easy.
+Having a sign and looking presentable goes a long way towards finding a ride.
+Just avoid hitchhiking at night.
+HitchWiki is the best website for additional hitchhiking trips and info.

 When to Go to Lithuania